philia897/VPN-Project/README.md

 # VPN-Project

 A VPN Project Course Design of KTH course Internet Security and Privacy.
 The VPN ForwardClient and ForwardServer are the two main applications that make up the VPN.

+I opensource my code for practicing using of git and VScode, not for giving any chance of plagiarism.
+Please don't copy my work directly for the course.

 ## Skeleton